 Google Maps

-Sanpoji Temple is the family temple of the Oda family, and the memorial tablets of successive feudal lords, including Nobunaga, are enshrined here.
-The precincts are beautifully maintained and it is a comfortable temple where you can enjoy a peaceful time.
+Sanbo-ji Temple is the family temple of the Oda clan, and houses the memorial tablets of successive feudal lords, including Nobunaga.
+The grounds are beautifully maintained, making it a comfortable temple where time passes slowly and peacefully

-This temple has a photograph of the portrait of Lord Oda Nobunaga, which is said to have been drawn by a missionary.
+This temple houses a portrait of Oda Nobunaga, said to have been painted by a missionary

-According to one theory, it is said to be the portrait that most closely resembles Lord Oda Nobunaga himself, with his gentle, intelligent eyes and well-shaped nose giving him an impressive face.
+According to one theory, this portrait is said to be the closest to Oda Nobunaga himself, with gentle, intelligent eyes and a striking face with a well-defined nose.

-This photo was copied by a court photographer from the Tendo Oda domain and was kept in the possession of the Imperial Household Agency and the Oda family, but only Sanpoji Temple remains.
+This photograph was copied by a court photographer from the Tendo Oda domain and was held by three parties: the Imperial Household Agency and the Oda family, but the only one that remains is at Sanbo-ji Temple.

-We continue to carefully protect this extremely valuable portrait, along with the memorial tablets of the Oda family from generation to generation.
+This extremely valuable portrait is still carefully preserved, along with the memorial tablets of the Oda family for generations.

 - Name: Sanpoji Temple